 (See What Various Religions Tell Us About The Afterlife)

+Pluralistic Universalism is the belief that everyone in the world will be "saved", although how you define the term depends on your world view.
+Either death is part of a recurring cycle or an unspecified better life awaits people 'on the other side'.
+Even the almighty being or force that saves people is understood in different, often contradictory ways.
 In other words, all religions are different roads to the same destination.
-If a person sincerely seeks God, they can obtain eternal life through religions other than Christianity.
-This is, apparently, quite widely believed.
+If a person sincerely seeks God, they can obtain eternal life through religions other than Christianity something that is, apparently, quite widely believed.

-According to a survey conducted by the Barna group in 2011, close to half of people surveyed believed that "All people will experience the same outcome after death, regardless of their religious beliefs".
-A similar percentage agreed with the sentiment, "All people are eventually saved or accepted by God, no matter what they do, because he loves all people he has created".
+40% agreed, 50% disagreed with the statement - "All people are eventually saved or accepted by God, no matter what they do, because he loves all people he has created".

 If you are one of those people that happen to believe this myth, I strongly suggest you read the page on Religious Pluralism.

 Christian Universalism holds that Jesus is the only way - His death on the cross provides atonement for all sins and redemption for humanity.
 However, contrary to traditional belief, universalists believe that everyone will be saved through faith in Christ regardless of whether or not they repent of their sins, trusted in Christ for salvation etc. If they die without doing these things some say that they will be given the opportunity to accept Christ on the 'other side'.
 If they do, they will be forgiven their sins and granted entry into eternal life in God's kingdom, perhaps after a period of punishment.